Automatic Test Pattern Generation for Robust Quantum Circuit Testing: SPD generation

 \subsection{Locality Exploiting}

-However, the optimization problems (\ref{cvx-opt}), (\ref{cvx-opt2}) are practically intractable since the number of stabilizer projectors grows exponentially~\cite{gross2006hudson}.
-To circumvent this difficulty, we exploit the locality in the SPD generation.
-Roughly speaking, we first solve the optimization problem \textit{locally} for the subsystem at the fault-site, obtaining an SPD with a local form.
-Then, we forward (backward) propagate the fault effect (excitation signal) represented by SPD to the end (beginning) of the circuit, as with the D-algorithm, while keep exploiting the SPD's locality.
+In this section, we introduce the locality exploiting technique in the process of SPD propagation.
 The idea is, \textbf{1)} using a Clifford unitary \(U_C\) to map the current SPD to a local form, \textbf{2)} solving problem (\ref{cvx-opt}) or (\ref{cvx-opt2}) in the ``non-trivial'' subsystem, and \textbf{3)} mapping back.
 The optimality is preserved thanks to the nice properties of \(\nu\) (and also \(\nu^*\) analogously), \textit{i.e.}, the Clifford invariance (C-Inv) and tensor invariance (T-Inv): \begin{enumerate} \item \textbf{C-Inv}: For any Clifford unitary \(U_C\), if an SPD \(\mathcal{A}\) is \(\nu\)-optimal (\(\nu^*\)-optimal), then \(U_C\mathcal{A}U_C^\dag\) is also \(\nu\)-optimal (\(\nu^*\)-optimal). \item \textbf{T-Inv}: For any stabilizer projector \(S\), if an SPD \(\mathcal{A}\) is \(\nu\)-optimal (\(\nu^*\)-optimal), then \(S\otimes \mathcal{A}\) is also \(\nu\)-optimal (\(\nu^*\)-optimal). \end{enumerate} Specifically, suppose we need to find the \(\nu\)-optimal (or \(\nu^*\)-optimal) SPD for \(UA U^\dag\), and \(A\) is represented by an SPD \(\mathcal{A}\), then our strategy follows this diagram: